xddq/schema2typebox/README.md

 - The cli can be used with `schema2typebox --input <fileName> --output <fileName>`, or by simply running `schema2typebox`.
 The input defaults to "schema.json" and the output to "generated-types.ts" relative to the current working directory.
-For more see (TODO: link to documentation of cli usage here :])

-## DEV NOTES

-- See specification for JSON schema draft-06 [here](https://json-schema.org/specification-links.html#draft-6)
-- Link to meta schema: http://json-schema.org/draft-06/schema Meta schema means that a JSON schema is created in order to validate that a given schema adheres to a given JSON schema draft.

 ### Feature List